Bam92/abelmbula/content/blog/pseudocode/index.md

 * your logical flow is clear and easy enough to be understood by kids or grandpa
 * you're consistent on the format you opt to use.

 Don't be astonished to see pseudocode follows the format of a given language.
-A C developer will naturally format his pseudocode following C coding style, that is so for a fortran dev and others.
+A, C developer will naturally format their pseudocode following C coding style, that is so for a Fortran dev and others.
 The main thing is that your pseudocode must be easy to consume by almost everyone without so many efforts.
 Don't hesitate to be creative if you want :).

 ## Some Key-words to Use